statsite/statsite/README.md

 Writing Statsite Sinks
 ---------------------

-Statsite only ships with a graphite sink by default, but ANY executable or script  can be used as a sink.
+Statsite ships with graphite, librato, gmetric, and influxdb sinks, but ANY executable or script  can be used as a sink.
 The sink should read its inputs from stdin, where each metric is in the form::